NMoore-STEM/DBaileyLab_site/README.md

 I have extensive experience in version control systems as I often authored Standard Operating Procedures for ISO accredited labs during my career in that field.
 Because of this, I understand the importance of utilizing such systems, especially for complex operations.

 Through the course of developing this website, I have learned many many things.
-The most notable were how to manipulate HTML pseudo-elements, use script to monitor the position of the document in relation to the window
+The most notable were how to manipulate HTML pseudo-elements, use script to monitor the position of the document in relation to the window, and how to identify and resolve cross-browser CSS compatibility issues.